bhoamikhona/react/Section 07/README.md

 - That's a very common beginner mistake, but now, you will be able to avoid it.

 ### Calculating Statistics as Derived State

+### Sorting Items

+- `localeCompare()`
+  - Tis method of `String` values returns a number indicating whether this string comes before or after or is the same as the given string in sort order.
+  - Syntanx: `"apple".localeCompare("banana")`

 ## Author